willbush/blog/content/blog/impermanence.md

 # KVM management tool

 I'm using [virt-manager](https://virt-manager.org/) as the front-end for libvirt.
-If you're on NixOS see: <https://nixos.wiki/wiki/Virt-manager>.
+If you're on NixOS see: <https://nixos.wiki/wiki/Virt-manager> for install instructions.
 I also experimented with <https://cockpit-project.org/>, but ran into problems.

 These days most computers use UEFI instead of BIOS for the firmware.
 I'm going to assume no one needs BIOS to simplify these instructions.